ythirion/clean-crafter/tripservice-kata/README.md

 #### TripDAO
 - We want to be able to mock the behavior of our `Data Access` layer :
-    - We need an instance method to do so with `scalamock`
+    - We need an instance method to do so with `scalamock` / 'mockito'
 - First, let's write a test on the implemented behavior of the `TripDAO`
 - Now let's change our test and create our code from it
   - Something like this `new TripDAO().findTripsBy(UserBuilder.aUser().build())`